 Prior to starting her own firm, Lori was formerly a public service faculty member of The University of Georgia with the Small Business Development Center (SBDC) in Columbus, GA.
 She was a business consultant, area director, and associate state director during her 16-year career with the SBDC, and during that time she provided over 7,500 hours of coaching and counseling to more than 1,500 entrepreneurs in the areas of leadership, strategic planning, team building and management.

-Lori is an Associate Certified Coach through the International Coach Federation as well as a Qualified Myers-Briggs Type Indicator® Coach and a certified practitioner of the EQ-i 2.0 Model of Emotional Intelligence.
-In addition, she is an Everything DiSC® and Five Behaviors of a Cohesive Team® Authorized Partner and trainer.
-She holds a certification as a FastTrac facilitator with the Kauffman Institute and also serves as facilitator for The University of Georgia Small Business Development Center GrowSmart™ entrepreneur program.
+Lori is an Associate Certified Coach through the International Coach Federation as well as a Certified Dare to Lead™ Facilitator.
+She is also a qualified Myers-Briggs Type Indicator® Coach and a certified practitioner of the EQ-i 2.0 Model of Emotional Intelligence.
+In addition, Lori is an Everything DiSC® and Five Behaviors of a Cohesive Team® Authorized Partner and trainer.

 In 2010, she and her husband Greg opened their first Tidal Wave Auto Spa, an express car wash facility, in Milledgeville, Georgia.
-Over the next few years, they added five more Tidal Wave locations in South Carolina and Georgia.
+Over the next few years, they added several more Tidal Wave locations in South Carolina, Georgia, and Texas.

 Lori earned her B.A. degree in Economics/Mathematics from Emory University and an MSA in Management from Georgia Southwestern State University in Americus.
-She is currently pursuing her PhD in Business Psychology from the Chicago School of Professional Psychology.
+She is currently pursuing her Ph.D. in Business Psychology at The Chicago School of Professional Psychology.

 Greg serves as a business consultant and provides consulting services to businesses in the areas of mergers and acquisitions, system and process development, business growth strategies and exit strategies.